BILL ANALYSIS

 S3961

-S3961 (A bill to prohibit solicitation by institutional investors after a major disaster, and for other purposes.) carries an AI-assessed market impact score of 4/10 with a bearish outlook for investors.
-This legislation directly affects $AMH, $INVH, $BX and $KKR.
-The primary sectors impacted are Real Estate and Finance.
+S3961 (A bill to prohibit solicitation by institutional investors after a major disaster, and for other purposes.) has been assessed with a bearish outlook for investors.
+This legislation directly affects $AMH and $INVH.
+The primary sectors impacted are Real Estate.
 View the full bill text on Congress.gov.

 bearish